Gear up your on-page SEO for 2024

 Every website needs to pass a certain speed threshold.
 If your site is too slow, you will never rank well, even if you account for all other factors.
 It's critical that your website loads relatively quickly and provides a smooth user experience.

-How page speed impacts search engine rank and traffic
+How page speed impacts search engine rank

 Speed optimization is a huge component of on page SEO and sometimes accounts for the bulk of the work done in SEO improvement.
 Check your website’s page speed with Google’s Page Speed Checker